EllisLab: ExpressionEngine

 Sites built with ExpressionEngine use a number of custom channels, usually each containing a number of different fields.
-Channels typically represent different types of information, so you might have a channel for single pages, blog posts, products, job vacancies, and so on.
-This flexibility, combined with its easy-to-learn templating language, has made ExpressionEngine a popular choice among web designers not skilled in server-side programming [and more].
+Channels typically represent different types of information, allowing a user to have a channel for single pages, blog posts, products, job vacancies, and other elements.
+Its flexibility and accessible templating language has made the system popular among web designers not skilled in server-side programming.

 CodeIgniter

 CodeIgniter is an open-source software web framework for building dynamic web sites with PHP, with particular emphasis on a small footprint.
 CodeIgniter is loosely based on the popular model–view–controller (MVC) development pattern.

 EllisLab released the first public version of CodeIgniter on February 28, 2006.
 In October 2014, at the ExpressionEngine Conference in Virginia, EllisLab CEO Derek Jones announced that the company had transferred CodeIgniter to the British Columbia Institute of Technology.
 The new entity now maintains the PHP framework, which is no longer an EllisLab product.